-While nutrition has much to do with it, exercise and, more generally, being active, also plays a huge role in how well our digestive systems function.
+While nutrition has much to do with it, exercise and, more generally, being active, also plays a huge role in how well the function of our digestive system.

 How exercise affects digestive function